-This female owned business is run by Johke and Carla, Grumpy & Runt is a little deli and donut shop in the heart of Cape Town.
-They are not only female-owned but also seek as far as possible to only employ women in their business.
-They have done that intentionally so that they can create opportunities for women, especially women of colour.
+Female owned business, Grumpy & Runt, is a deli and donut shop in the heart of Cape Town, run by Johke and Carla.
+They are not only female-owned but also seek as far to employ as many women, particularly women of colour, as possible.
 From the barista to the cleaner and kitchen staff, it’s all ladies at Grumpy & Runt.

 Kirsten’s Kick Ass Ice Cream